unionkx/vlmcsd/README.md

-# A docker image running vlmcsd
+# A docker image for vlmcsd

 ## Pull Image
 ```